nycotin/WS23-24_js-challenge_Nicol_Anni_climbing-website/README.md

 A JavaScript file was added for improved client-side form validation, which includes the display of error messages implemented by:
 - disabling the submit button;
 - turning background color of input to red;
-- displying of clear error message.
+- displying of clear error message;

 The error messages are triggered on submission if one of the following conditions applies:
 - input/select value left empty;